 Airthrey remained in the Montrose family until the fifth Earl was executed at Edinburgh in 1650 for his support of the royalist cause.
 By then, the manor house of Airthrey had been burned to the ground by Covenanters under the Marquess of Argyll.

 The estate was purchased by John Hope of Hopetoun in 1678, then passed in 1706 to Ralph Dundas, whose son John Dundas built the house at Airthrey in 1748.
-Next, the estate was bought by Captain Robert Haldane of Plean in 1759, and his son Robert commissioned the extravagant design by Robert Adam that forms the southern half of the current building.
+Next, the estate was bought by Captain Robert Haldane of Plean in 1759, and his great-nephew Robert commissioned the extravagant design by Robert Adam that forms the southern half of the current building.

 Robert Haldane also built the stone wall that extends nearly four miles round the edge of the estate, and was responsible for the early development of the landscape, including the creation of the loch.
 However, once the house was built he sold it, with the estate, in 1798 to Sir Robert Abercrombie for £46,000.
 Sir Robert immediately set about improving the estate, and was responsible for moving the village of Logie to a new site in Causewayhead, and also "discontinued the village of Pathfoot".